acestream/ace-network-docs/docs/library/popup/cdn.md

     Using the entire bandwidth of the international Internet and the three largest CDN operators only about 60 million viewers (about 1.3% of all Internet users) could simultaneously watch live broadcasts in quality from 720p to 2160p (4K), HDR, with a frequency 60 frames.

-    The calculation was made with an equal proportional distribution of views for the indicated formats, in accordance with the video formats classification and characteristics recommended by Google (look [https://support.google.com/youtube/answer/1722171](https://support.google.com/youtube/answer/1722171){target=_blank}))
+    The calculation was made with an equal proportional distribution of views for the indicated formats, in accordance with the video formats classification and characteristics [recommended by Google][3]{target=_blank}

 Effective scalability and unlimited bandwidth of Ace Stream P2P CDN fully covers the bandwidth deficit of the Internet network in excess of 100,000 Tbps, providing the ability to broadcast live to an unlimited number of concurrent viewers